emilsjolander/goroutes/README.md

 func MatchFunc(method string, pattern string, handler func(http.ResponseWriter, *http.Request)) error
 ```

-They expept a http method (GET,POST,PUT or DELETE) or a empty string to indicate that the handler will handle all methods.
+They expept a http method (GET, POST, PUT or DELETE) or a empty string to indicate that the handler will handle all methods.
 The pattern sent in can contain variables which are preceded with a ':'.
 The last segment or the url may also be the wildcard character '*'.
 The wilcard will match anything after it while the variables will only match anything in the corresponding segment.

 Pattern variables are extracted from the Request the same way form and query params are extracted.